On my second day in Ho Chi Minh, I visited the War Remnants Museum, Saigon Central Post Office and Notre-Dame Cathedral.

 I saw this interesting letter of a Vietnamese girl with birth defects for US President Barack Obama when he was just elected in 2009.
 There was also a donation box for the victims, both of us donated our spare money!

 We exchanged more personal stories.
 It’s awesome that at the young age of 21, he has already seen most of the world!
 His stories really inspired me.
-He also shared that he’s going to Canada for his birthday in September with his father.
-He wants them to spend quality time together.
-What an amazing person in and out! 🙂
+He is an amazing person in and out! 🙂

 The photo above stood out the most to me.
 It’s such a powerful photo of a Vietnamese mother trying to escape with her children.
 It won a Pulitizer Prize in 1966.

-Here you can see how they tortured and abused the prisoners during Vietnam War.
-They would put 2-7 people in the tiger cages which were very low and interlaced with barbed wires.
+On the left side (from the entrance) of the museum, you will find some tiger cages.
+They are very low and interlaced with barbed wires, and 2-7 prisoners would be crammed inside during the Vietnam War.
 Other forms of torture performed to the prisoners were also depicted and explained.
-It’s a shame how such inhumane and brutal acts were done to Vietnamese people!
+It’s a shame how such inhumane and brutal acts were done to the Vietnamese people!

 It was almost 4:00 PM when we finished.
 I wanted us to go to the Reunification Palace too, which was just nearby, but there was no enough time.
 Marcel wanted to go back to the hostel already to meet his friend.
 We hailed a cab, and he dropped me off first at the post office.